erikmartino/websid/raspi/websid_module/README.md

 The cycle exact timing will not make any difference to most "normal" SID songs, but it is crucial for timing critical songs (e.g. songs that use "advanced" digi-sample techniques).
 You can check /var/log/kern.log - where the driver will log the timing performance whenever a song is done playing.
-(When the c1 & c2 counts are 0 it means that every GPIO write was performed in exactly the right micro second.)
+(Whan all the numbers are 0 it means that every GPIO write was performed in exactly the right micro second.)

-Note #1: Linux must be booted using "isolcpus=3 rcu_nocbs=3 rcu_nocb_poll=3
+Note #1: the tuned Linux configuration	mentioned in the parent folder README.md is crucial here, so that the CPU core #3 can be completely hijacked by this module without starving other threads that might be vital to the system.

-nohz_full=3" (see /boot/cmdline.txt) so that the CPU core #3 can be completely hijacked by this module without starving other threads that might be vital to the system.
-There will then still be the below threads left on core #3 but it seems that those can be safely starved "for a while":
+There will then still be the below threads left on core #3 but it seems that those can be safely starved "for a while" (or can they not?):

 pi@raspberrypi:~ $ ps -eo pid,ppid,ni,comm | grep /3
    25     2   0 cpuhp/3